Orange Line Brewery Guide: Craft Beer from Malden to Forest Hills

 Forest Hills: Distraction in Roslindale

-The Orange Line terminates at Forest Hills, from which a short bus ride or a pleasant walk brings you to Roslindale Square and the final stop on the route.
+The Orange Line terminates at Forest Hills, from which a short bus ride or a pleasant walk brings you to Roslindale Square — a short bus ride or a walk of about a mile — and the final stop on the route.

 Distraction Brewing Company

-Distraction is a cozy, family-run taproom that has quietly defied the headwinds that have closed many similar operations, becoming a permanent fixture of Roslindale Square.
-The small-batch program covers a lot of ground: bright fruit-forward sours, soft IPAs, and rich dark ales designed to pair well with food from the excellent independent restaurants surrounding the square.
+Distraction sits at 2 Belgrade Ave. in Roslindale Square, near the Roslindale Village commuter rail stop, in a former bank building.
+Open since late 2019, it’s run by the husband-and-wife team of Mike and Lora Estey, with a 75-seat taproom plus a beer garden.
+The small-batch program covers a lot of ground — bright fruit-forward sours, soft IPAs, and rich dark ales — and a bring-your-own-food policy plays well with the excellent independent restaurants around the square.
 If you’ve made it this far down the Orange Line, this is a genuinely satisfying final stop.

 Planning Your Orange Line Crawl